MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/manage-rbac.md

   - Create a custom role that can grant access to security groups or individual users to manage roles and permissions in Microsoft Defender XDR unified RBAC.
 This removes the need for Microsoft Entra global roles to manage permissions.
 To do this, you need to assign the **Authorization** permission in Microsoft Defender XDR Unified RBAC.
 For details on how to assign the Authorization permission, see [Create a role to access and manage roles and permissions](../defender/create-custom-rbac-roles.md#create-a-role-to-access-and-manage-roles-and-permissions).

-- The Microsoft Defender XDR security solution continues to respect existing Microsoft Entra global roles when you activate the Microsoft Defender XDR Unified RBAC model for some or all of your workloads, i.e., Global Admins retain assigned admin privileges.
+- The Microsoft Defender XDR security solution continues to respect existing Microsoft Entra global roles when you activate the Microsoft Defender XDR Unified RBAC model for some or all of your workloads, that is, Global Admins retain assigned admin privileges.

 ### Migration of existing roles and permissions